By David Joel Miller.

 You need down time to de-stress and relax.
 Use your alone time to rest and relax, not to catch up on the household chores.
 Alone time is the perfect chance to practice gentle kindness and self-care.

 Use alone time to take stock of where you are.

 Staying busy may be a way to avoid looking at yourself, your situation and where you want to go.
 Allow yourself adequate time to just relax and be you.
 When you are not pushing to make things happen sometimes a thought will pop into your head.
 Pay attention to those relaxed insights.

-Down time should be a time for reflection and charting your course.
+Downtime should be a time for reflection and charting your course.
 When you are surrounded by others the focus is on what they want.
-Alone time is a chance to focus on what you want and were you are going.
+Alone time is a chance to focus on what you want and where you are going.

 Use alone time to do something you have wanted to do and put off.

 Is there something you have been wanting to do but can’t ever seem to fit into your hectic schedule?
 Use that down time to do something for you and only you.
 Read a book, go for a drive.
 Sit in that yard you worked to care for and watch the birds.

 When alone let yourself feel.

 Staying busy and engaging with other people is one of the prime ways most of us keep ourselves occupied without getting much accomplished.
 Busy masks feelings.
 When you are running from place to place and person to person you may be forgetting to notice how you feel.
 Feelings are not bad things to be kept at bay by constant activity.
 Feelings should provide valuable information.